 Well-oiled teamwork by skilled field crews resulted in the successful construction the largest stainless steel tank in North America.
-Designed by TIW’s in-house engineering team, measuring an astounding 45.72 metres wide by 11.887 meters high, the column supported cone roof stainless steel tank was made entirely of 304/304L material to precise API 650 specs.
+Designed by TIW’s in-house engineering team, measuring an astounding 45.72 metres wide by 11.887 metres high, the column supported cone roof stainless steel tank was made entirely of 304/304L material to precise API 650 specs.
 Completion required 5,089 direct Boilermaker work-hours.
 During the entire duration of the project, there were no safety incidents reported – not so much as a single call for first aid.

 TIW was subcontracted to engineer, supply, fabricate and field erect five (5), 272-ft diameter, 500,000 barrel oil storage tanks.
 This expansion and similar projects are planned between six to eight months in advance to ensure all details are carefully organized and professionally managed.
 Working at a record-setting pace, we completed the project within 10 months, from the day we received the first foundation in February to the day we hydrotested the last tank in December.
 To meet the aggressive timeline, we ran two shifts of workers starting in July.